The Art & Value of Networking

 Your work likely starts before you enter the room.
 Manage your assets first: business cards, a printed or iPad portfolio, or a mobile-friendly website, an elevator pitch that feels natural, and a focus on the personal or client projects you're enthusiastic about.
 Enthusiasm is infectious, and a lot easier for others to connect with and be interested in.

 If possible, research the moderators/organizers and organization.
-If you can research a notable attendee – their work, ideas, background – it opens your chances of saying engaging with them.
+If you can research a notable attendee – their work, ideas, their background – it opens your chances of staying engaging with them.
 Take this opportunity to send them a message along the lines of, "It's great to meet you.
 I enjoyed the work you did on 'x' account recently, and the initiatives you implemented at 'x' agency was a game-changer for the industry".
 Being a creative professional can often feel like shouting into a void– likes and comments like, "this is cool" are great – but having someone take an interest in your work and communicating how it personally affected them is gold.

-Confidence and communication
+Confidence and Communication

 If you're an artist who does not feel comfortable having conversations – either in-person or over the phone – but can articulate themselves if given the time to write out their perspectives – this is your section.
-Confidence tends to come from a high sense of self, which can be achieved by accomplishing tasks and experience that you find impressive (like the things you want to do that scare you or pushing the bounds of your creative expression).
+Confidence tends to come from a high sense of self, which can be achieved by accomplishing tasks and experiences that you find impressive (like the things you want to do that scare you or pushing the bounds of your creative expression).

 I have an exercise for you.
 Ask a friend to listen to your elevator pitch.
 Have them respond in the cruelest way possible, beyond what may be reasonable (i.e., "That's the dumbest idea I've ever heard, apologize to me for wasting my time).
 Having the experience of role-playing the worst possible scenario frees you up to be ok with; however, regular people abiding by social norms will react to you.